cli99/hugo-cli99/content/home/about.md

 # Biography

 I am a PhD candidate in Computer Science at the University of Illinois at Urbana-Champaign and a member of the [IMPACT Research Group](http://impact.crhc.illinois.edu/) led by Professor Wen-Mei Hwu.

-My research interests are System Design and Engineering for Machine Learning, GPU Acceleration of AI and HPC Applications, and Cloud Applications.

 Currently I am working on [MLModelScope(CarML)](https://github.com/rai-project/carml) as part of the IBM-ILLINOIS [Center for Cognitive Computing Systems Research (C3SR)](https://www.c3sr.com/).
 MLModelScope is an open-source framework agnostic platform to facilitate evaluation, profiling, and deployment of Deep Learning models across hardware and software stacks.
 Available at [mlmodelscope.org](http://mlmodelscope.org/).